mesosphere/dcos-commons/frameworks/elastic/docs/limitations.md

 ## Upgrades and rolling configuration updates do not wait for green status

-The `serial` deploy strategy does wait for the cluster to reach green before proceeding to the next node.
+The `serial` deploy strategy does not wait for the cluster to reach green before proceeding to the next node.

 ## Out-of-band configuration